s204095/41934_AdvBIM/A3/readme.md

 # **A3 – About the Tool**

 # **State the Problem / Claim the Tool Is Solving**
+The tool in principal primaryli visualizes data aquired from analyst groups in the context of the course and in the context adv building design course - the example shows the allocation and estimation of costs for each space

-The tool visualizes and allocates estimated costs for each space in an IFC building model based on the spaces’ functions.
+in an IFC building model based on the spaces’ functions.

 This allows users to instantly see which room types drive the overall cost, without spreadsheets or manual classification.

 # **Where the Problem Was Identified**

+Since an IFC file is essentially a structured collection of building data, it makes sense from a managerial perspective to develop a tool that can visualize whatever information is needed at any given stage.
+This naturally leads to the idea of a platform where different tools can be collected, integrated, and accessed depending on the role or focus area within the built environment.

+The tool can be imagined as a control panel — a place where users tailor and assemble the specific tools relevant to their domain, whether that is economics, structural analysis, construction management, design, or other disciplines.

-This need arises:
+from our example this need arises:
 - during the tender/early planning phase where managers need fast and transparent cost estimates per room type,
 - among BIM consultants wanting to link spatial data to cost drivers,
 - in sustainability and performance analysis where identifying high-cost spaces supports improvement strategies.